Upgrading glideinwms with changes to some of the rrds

 commit:ba3aad2 Feature 2667: Reconfig of factory now checks rrd schema

 commit:a943698 Feature 2667: Initial commit of verify_rrd function and global variables

 I still need to port this change over to master branch, but I think I am done in v2plus.

-#8 Updated by Parag Mhashilkar almost 8 years ago
+#8 Updated by Parag Mhashilkar over 8 years ago

 I reviewed the code.
 Code looks good but got couple of comments-